 TDI/FLI:

 Leave Type All Men Women

-Child 4.4 4.2 5⋅5
+Child 4.4 4.2 5.5

 Care 2.1 0.8 4.2

 Both 1.5 1.5 1.5

 No TDI/FLI:

 Leave Type All Men Women

 Child 0.5 0.5 N/A

 Care 6.2 9.4 5.8

 Both 4.4 4.0 4.9

-median reported wage for New Jersey workers in data collected between March 2017 and June 2019 was \$12.00 per hour with most workers (66%) reporting wages that still fall below the estimated living wage for a single adult with no children (\$13.92).
-68% of workers reported that, in a typical month, they find it very or somewhat difficult to cover their expenses and pay all their bills.
+\$12.00 per hour with most workers (66%) reporting wages that still fall below the estimated living wage for a single adult with no children (\$13.92).
+17 68% of workers reported that, in a typical month, they find it very or somewhat difficult to cover their expenses and pay all their bills.
 When we asked workers whether they could come up with \$400 if an unexpected need arose within the next month, 40% doubted that they could come up with the money.

-Financially fragile low-wage workers often need more income than the FLI program provides.
+Financially fragile low-wage workers often need more

+income than the FLI program provides.
 Nearly half of workers who used FLI (51%) reported that they would have taken more leave but could not afford it.
 Although FLI leaves are paid, wage replacement is only 85% of base wages and reduced-pay during leave can exacerbate economic instability.
 New Jersey's benefit calculation may also disadvantage hourly workers with unstable schedules and fluctuating hours if the lookback, or time period, used to estimate pay was particularly volatile.
 (Figure 8)